TrashMob-eco/TrashMob/README.md

 ```
 ## How do I deploy to the Azure Web App?
 I currently use Visual Studio Publish to publish the site to the dev server.
 Eventually I want this to happen via GitHub.

+## Test Cases
+1. Verify that the following pages/actions require the user to be signed in:
+    1. Create Event
+    1. User Dashboard
+    1. Edit Event
+    1. Delete Event
+1. Verify that a user is default added as an attendee to an event they created
+1. Verify that a user cannot be added as an attendee to an event they are already attending
+1. Verify that a user cannot edit or delete an event create by someone else
+1. Verify that a user cannot see someone else's dashboard
+1. Verify that the backend APIs can only be called by the app, not by other sites (at least for now)
+1. Verify that a user cannot remove themselves from an event they created
+1. Verify that a user cannot manipulate the payload sent to the back end and change owners on events or update other values
+1. Verify that events created with invalid coordinates / city do not break the app
+1. Verify that events are default sorted by date ascending and the main list does not show events which are in the past
+1. Verify that changing event dates once people are signed up is not allowed (at least until notifications are ready.
+User should add a note that they will not be attending for reasons)
+1. Verify that SQL injection attacks are not possible
+1. Verify that UTF16 input does not break site

+## Validations
+1. Required fields for an event are
+    1. Name
+    1. Event Date
+    1. Description
+    1. Country
+    1. Region
+    1. City or Lat/Long or GPS Coords
+1. Profanity/malicious entry filters